Bounds on the rate of enhanced dissipation: Proofs

 Our next result is a lower bound on the Kantorovich--Rubinstein distance in terms of the $L^1$ norms of $\theta$ and its gradient.

 \begin{lemma} Let $\theta$ be a mean zero function in $W^{1,1}(\T^d)$.
 Then there exists a constant $C>0$ such that

-\end{lemma} The statement of the lemma is a consequence of an interpolation inequality between Kantorovich--Rubinstein distances with logarithmic cost function and the Sobelev norm, a variantion of which was proved previously in \cite{BrenierOttoSeis11,OttoSeisSlepcev13,Seis13}.
+\end{lemma} The statement of the lemma is a consequence of an interpolation inequality between Kantorovich--Rubinstein distances with logarithmic cost function and the Sobolev norm, a variation of which was proved previously in \cite{BrenierOttoSeis11,OttoSeisSlepcev13,Seis13}.
 It is a generalization of the endpoint Kantorovich--Sobolev inequality

 for probability distributions, see~\cite{Ledoux15} for standard Wasserstein versions.

 \begin{proof} We recall that by duality, it holds that

 We now pick $\psi$ arbitrary with $\|\psi\|_{L^{\infty}}\le 1$ and denote by subscript $R$ the convolution with a standard mollifier of scale $R$.
 We then split